walterhiggins/WMPJS/book-outline.md

 ![Projectile Inheritance](images/chapter-17/projectile-inheritance.png)

 The *Superinterfaces* and *Subinterfaces* are important when browsing the Bukkit API types because they tell us about the type's *Ancestry*.
-The *ancestry* of a type is important because anything a Type's parent Type can do, the Type can do too.
+The *ancestry* of a type is important because anything a Type's parent can do, the Type can do too.
 The same goes for the Type's children , they *inherit* the properties and methods of the type.
 From this you can infer that because the *Projectile* type has a method called *getShooter()*, then the *Arrow*, *Egg* and other other sub-types also have this *getShooter()* method.

 If we look at the *Projectile* type's *parent type* - *Entity*, listed under *All Superinterfaces* - we'll find a treasure trove of useful properties and methods.
 For example, we can find out where the projectile  is by calling the parent type's *.getLocation()* method.
 We can also *remove* the projectile by calling the parent type's *.remove()* method.
 Note that neither the *.getLocation()* method nor the *.remove()* method appear on the information page for the *Projectile* type.
 You need to click on the Projectile Type's parent link *Entity* to see all these super useful methods.
 Remember, because Projectile is a *child* or sub-type of the *Entity* type, it *inherits* or has all of these properties and methods too!
 That's the power of Inheritance in Java and it's useful to keep this rule in mind when browsing the Bukkit API Reference.
 Anything the *Parent Type* can do, the *Type* can do too!
 So anything an Entity can do, the Projectile can do too!

 If you browse around the Bukkit API and find a type (like *Projectile*) which only appears to have a handful of methods, look at the ancestry - visit the parent-type links under *extends* or *Superinterface*.
-If you don't find what you're looking for there, look at the parent type's parent type and so on.
+If you don't find what you're looking for there, look at the parent's parent and so on.
 There are lots of useful properties and methods in the Bukkit API but it's often a matter of knowing where and how to look for them.
 Understanding *Inheritance* helps you dig deeper into the Bukkit API Documentation.

 ### The Code
 We're going to put what we learned about inheritance to use in the following code which will add teleporting behavior to arrows fired by the Ender Bow.
 Launch your programming editor and create a new file called *arrow.js* in the *enderbow* folder you created in the previous chapter, then enter the following code: